If I had to use a metaphor, I’d say that trading is a lot like predicting the actions of shoppers in a mall.

 When trading in the short term, you’re setting yourself up to be slapped around by the inevitable, random price swings in the market.
 These swings are often meaningless, and can turn around just as quickly as they began.

-On the larger time frames however, price moves are a lot less random, providing the stability necessary for consistent gains.
+On the larger time frames however, price moves are a lot less random.

 Trading is a game of playing the odds; Two traders can be trading the same currency pair, but if they’re trading on different time frames, they’re playing different games.